Anita Day, Counsellor / Walk & Talk Therapist

 I have a particular interest and specialise in life transitions, identity, self-esteem/self-worth and personal development, men's issues such as erectile dysfunction, and sexual trauma such as childhood sexual abuse.

 Training, qualifications & experience

-I am a qualified Person-Centred Counsellor, with a diploma from the CPCAB in Therapeutic Counselling, a registered member of the BACP, and hold professional indemnity insurance.
+I am a qualified Person-Centred Counsellor, with a Therapeutic Counselling diploma from the CPCAB, a registered member of the BACP, and I hold professional indemnity insurance.

 I have experience in dealing with a large range of issues, from trauma to grief, relationship to self-esteem/self-worth and everything in between.
-I currently volunteer at two charity agencies specialising in childhood sexual abuse, and alcohol and substance misuse.
+I currently volunteer at a charity agency for adults specialising in childhood sexual abuse.

 Recent training undertaken:

 Treating trauma in a time of trauma - 6 hours